AFNY Logo

 by Christopher Steiner; Grand Central Books.

 Steiner is a staff writer for Forbes Magazine.
 The social panic that erupted when gas hit $4 per gallon in the summer and fall of 2008 has yet to be studied - suddenly public transit advocates, rather than being ignored or ridiculed, were surrounded by crowds of supplicants.
-As of late '09, gas is back down in the $3 per gallon range, but don't worry - it is guaranteed to go up again in the near future.
+By late '09, gas prices had returned to the $3 per gallon range, but don't worry - it is guaranteed to go up again in the near future.
 Steiner writes of a future of $20 per gallon gas, so imagine how accepted public transportation will be then!

 WRESTLING WITH MOSES: How Jane Jacobs Took on NY's Master Builder and Transformed the American City